-- 2.11 The Act has introduced a new licensing regime for commercial gambling to be conducted by the Gambling Commission and by Licensing Authorities. - 2.12 The Gambling Act 2005 establishes each district and borough council as a Licensing Authority whose responsibilities listed at paragraph 2.14 must be discharged by the Licensing Committee created under section 6 of the Licensing Act 2003.
-Rochford District Council is the Licensing Authority for the Rochford District. - 2.13 The Gambling Commission are responsible for issuing operator's and personal licences to persons and organisations who: - operate a casino; - provide facilities for playing bingo or for pool betting; - act as intermediaries for betting; - make gaming machines available for use in Adult Gaming Centres and Family Entertainment Centres; - manufacture, supply, install, adapt, maintain or repair gaming machines; - manufacture, supply, install or adapt gambling software; or - promote a lottery. - 2.14 The Licensing Authority are responsible for a number of functions including: - - The issue of premises licences in respect of premises where gambling activities are to take place. - The issue of provisional statements. - The issue of club gaming permits and/or club machine permits to members' clubs and miners' welfare institutes. - The issue of club machine permits to commercial clubs. - The issue of permits to unlicensed family entertainment centres for the use of category D gaming machines.
+- 2.11 The Act has introduced a new licensing regime for commercial gambling to be conducted by the Gambling Commission and by Licensing Authorities. - 2.12 The Gambling Act 2005 establishes each District and borough Council as a Licensing Authority whose responsibilities must be discharged by the Licensing Committee created under section 6 of the Licensing Act 2003.
+Rochford District Council is the Licensing Authority for the Rochford District. - 2.13 The Gambling Commission are responsible for issuing operator's and personal licences to persons and organisations who: - operate a casino; - provide facilities for playing bingo or for pool betting; - act as intermediaries for betting; - make gaming machines available for use in Adult Gaming Centres and Family Entertainment Centres; - manufacture, supply, install, adapt, maintain or repair gaming machines; - manufacture, supply, install or adapt gambling software; or - promote a lottery. - 2.14 The Licensing Authority is responsible for a number of functions including: - The issue of premises licences in respect of premises where gambling activities are to take place. - The issue of provisional statements. - The issue of club gaming permits and/or club machine permits to members' clubs and miners' welfare institutes.

-- The issue and regulation of gaming and gaming machines in alcohol licensed premises. - The registration of small society lotteries. - The issue of prize gaming permits. - The receipt and endorsement of temporary use notices. - The receipt of occasional use notices. - The provision of information to the Gambling Commission about licences issued (see section 13 on information exchange). - The keeping of registers of the permits and licences issued under these functions. - The exercise of its powers of compliance and enforcement under the 2005 Act in partnership with the Gambling Commission and other relevant responsible authorities.

-N.B It should be noted that the Licensing Authority's functions do not include matters concerning the National Lottery, Remote Gambling or Spread Betting.

-- 2.14The Licensing Authority are responsible for: - - ? licensing premises in which gambling takes place (other than internet and spread betting and the national lottery); - ? issuing permits for premises with gaming machines; - ? receiving notices for the temporary or occasional use of unlicensed premises for gambling; and - ? registration of small society lotteries. - 2.15 Applications must be determined in a manner that is reasonably consistent with the licensing objectives. - 2.16 The Licensing Authority cannot become involved in the moral issues of gambling and must aim to permit the use of premises for gambling in so far as it thinks it to be: - consistent with the Codes of Practice - consistent with Guidance issued by the Commission - reasonably consistent with the Licensing Objectives - in accordance with their Statement of Policy rinciples

-2.17 Before the Licensing Authority can consider an application for a premises licence an operator's or personal licence, or both, must have been obtained or applied for from the Gambling Commission.
+- The issue of club machine permits to commercial clubs. - The issue of permits to unlicensed family entertainment centres for the use of certain lower stake gaming machines. - The issue and regulation of gaming and gaming machines in alcohol licensed premises. - The registration of small society lotteries. - The issue of prize gaming permits. - The receipt and endorsement of temporary use notices. - The receipt of occasional use notices. - The provision of information to the Gambling Commission about licences issued (see section 13 on information exchange). - The keeping of registers of the permits and licences issued under these functions. - The exercise of its powers of compliance and enforcement under the 2005 Act in partnership with the Gambling Commission and other relevant responsible authorities. - NB It should be noted that the Licensing Authority's functions do not include matters concerning the National Lottery, Remote Gambling or Spread Betting. - 2.15 Applications must be determined in a manner that is reasonably consistent with the licensing objectives. - 2.16 The Licensing Authority cannot become involved in the moral issues of gambling and must aim to permit the use of premises for gambling in so far as it thinks it to be: - consistent with the Codes of Practice, - consistent with Guidance issued by the Commission, - reasonably consistent with the Licensing Objectives, - in accordance with their Statement of Policy. - 2.17 Before the Licensing Authority can consider an application for a premises licence an operator's licence must have been obtained or applied for from the Gambling Commission.